Fasting & Feasting

 Intermittent Fasting Benefits

 Around 90 years ago scientists began studying the physical health benefits of intermittent fasting on many diseases.
 In one of these early studies on rats, their lives were extended and chronic obesity and diabetes were successfully treated by applying the principle of reducing dietary calories and meal frequency.
-Since that time more than two thousand scientific studies have been conducted and the following benefits have been conclusively observed as seen here in this infographic from Dr. Mercola here (click here for more info).
+Since that time more than two thousand scientific studies have been conducted and the following benefits have been conclusively observed as seen here.

 The Secrets to Successful Intermittent Fasting